wayfair/git-parse/.github/ISSUE_TEMPLATE/question.md

 ---
-name: 'Discussion'
+name: Ask a Question
 about: Any question about the project to discuss
 title: "❓"
-labels: discussion
+labels: question
 assignees: ''

 ---

 ## Question

-A clear and consistent question about the project.
+A clear and concise question about the project.
 Ex.
 How can I do this?
 Why does this thing work this way? etc.

 ## Context